aimer63/fire/README.md

 ---

-**Firestarter** is an open-source Python tool for modeling Financial Independence and Early Retirement (FIRE) scenarios using Monte Carlo simulations.
+**Firestarter** is an open-source Python tool for modeling Financial Independence to Retire Early (FIRE) scenarios using Monte Carlo simulations.
 It models a user's retirement plan, simulating investment growth, withdrawals, expenses, and market shocks over time to estimate the probability of financial success.